OSGConnect/tutorial-ScalingUp-R/README.md

 	$ Rscript --no-save mcpi.R
 	[1] 3.14

+If we were running a more intensive script, we would want to test our pipeline with a shortened, test script first.

-Excellent.
-Now we can begin building the necessary scripts so we can run the jobs on OSG.
+Now that we know our script works as expected, we can begin building the necessary scripts so we can run the jobs on OSG.

 ### Build the HTCondor Job